-Prerequisite: C- or better in BIO 1100 or 1110 Offered: Fall semesters, 2022 and 2024
+Prerequisite: C- or better in BIO 1100 or 1110 Offered: Periodically based on student need

 This is a field-oriented study of the vertebrates common to the piedmont and mountains of North Carolina, emphasizing their anatomy, identification, classification, behavior, adaptation and evolutionary history.
 Each student must possess field apparel.
 Lecture three hours; laboratory three hours.